aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/hello-world-in-php/_index.md

 title: Hello World in PHP – Aspose.Words for Java
 articleTitle: Hello World in PHP
 linktitle: Hello World in PHP
-description: "PHP: Write 'hello' to a Word Document using Aspose.Words for Java."
+description: "Write 'hello' to a Word Document using PHP."
 type: docs
 weight: 40
 url: /java/hello-world-in-php/